mrtaalebi/occ/README.md

     - cd into occ directory (`cd occ`) then run `chmod +x install.sh && ./install.sh`
 * ### Usage
   - Don't worry. occ has a **detailed and interactive cli**.
 Outputs make everything clear for you.
-  - Just try one of the following to get started using occ:
+  - Just try one of the following to get started with occ:
     - `occ vpndata`
-      - You may connect to a specific server using first format `occ <server-prefix>` next.
+      - You could connect to a specific server using first format `occ <server-prefix>` next.
     - `occ vpnlist`
       - It'll open a file where you should put vpn servers' urls to use `occ best` and `occ rand` afterwards.
   - You may disconnect any time running `occ d`.